pascuale2/ChatGPT-Prompt-Templates/README.md

 Additional Considerations:
 11) Gracefully handle errors and edge cases.
-12) Optimize for performance with VR-specific needs, such as minimizing draw calls and optimizing shaders.
-13) Structure code for testability, including example unit tests where relevant.
+12) Structure code for testability, including example unit tests where relevant.
-14) Follow Unity C# best practices, such as using the Unity Job System or Burst Compiler if applicable.
+13) Follow Unity C# best practices, such as using the Unity Job System or Burst Compiler if applicable.
 ```

 ## Reviewing Code (Whether it is AI or Human Generated)